 Create an enabling environment for buying and selling goods and services via ICT networks

-Create an enabling legal and regulatory environment by adopting and enforcing harmonized e-commerce laws and regulations to strengthen security on the Internet, build trust and facilitate cross-border e-commerce and e-government for business.
+Ensure an enabling environment to strengthen security on the Internet, build trust and facilitate cross-border e-commerce and e-government for business.

-Adopt and enforce electronic signature laws and provide the necessary infrastructure to protect the digital identity of individuals and organizations and enable the use of electronic documents.
+Recognize the importance of electronic signature and encourage the provision of the necessary infrastructure to protect the digital identity of individuals and organizations and to enable the use of electronic documents.

-Address offline and online taxation of goods and services to create a level playing field.
+Address offline and online taxation of goods and services to create incentives to foster online business transactions and exchange of goods and services via the Internet and other digital networks.

 Provide the appropriate infrastructure for handling e-transactions using, for example, credit cards, Internet banking and mobile money.